Large Language Models in Qualitative Research: Uses, Tensions, and Intentions: Findings

-On the analysis front, participants explained that they valued being able to use LLM-aided software to initially explore participant data.
-In P15's words, the ability to easily analyze qualitative data with a sensemaking model was a \textit{``game changer,''} since \textit{``there's no friction between the person trying to make sense of a lot of data and the information.''} One participant said they once used ChatGPT to help them make sense of the theory behind their qualitative data, explaining that they had interviewed people about their experiences with grief.
-They were \textit{``getting all this lovely, well-gelled data where people were repeatedly saying the same things, everything was perfectly categorized"} but were \textit{``having a hard time naming those categories in a way that was as inclusive as it could be.''} In this example, the participant asked ChatGPT to come up with a list of potential themes, based not on their participant data but on prior theories, and it gave them \textit{``this list of things, and I was like, hmm, this is really neatly packaged [...] it's giving me labels for the things I'm seeing that are also very intuitive.''} These themes then served as a jumping off point for deeper analysis.
+On the analysis front, some participants explained that they valued being able to use LLM-aided software to flexibly explore participant data.
+In this data exploration use case, participants reported using chat-based models like ChatGPT to conduct initial sensemaking with and about their data.
+In P15's words, the ability to easily analyze qualitative data with an LLM was a \textit{``game changer,''} since \textit{``there's no friction between the person trying to make sense of a lot of data and the information.''} One participant said they once used ChatGPT to help them make sense of the theory behind their qualitative data, explaining that they had interviewed people about their experiences with grief.
+They were \textit{``getting all this lovely, well-gelled data where people were repeatedly saying the same things, everything was perfectly categorized"} but the researcher was \textit{``having a hard time naming those categories in a way that was as inclusive as it could be.''} In this example, the participant asked ChatGPT to come up with a list of potential themes, based not on their participant data but on prior theories, and it gave them \textit{``this list of things, and I was like, hmm, this is really neatly packaged [...] it's giving me labels for the things I'm seeing that are also very intuitive.''} These themes then served as a jumping off point for deeper engagement with the data, and guided the researchers' thinking for constructing their final qualitative codebook.